-Tilikum, The Orca (‘Killer Whale’) Featured In The Documentary ‘Blackfish’, Has Died, SeaWorld Confirms
+Tilikum, The Orca Featured In The Documentary ‘Blackfish,’ Has Died, SeaWorld Confirms

 — Orca S※O※S (@OrcaSOS) December 26, 2016

-Focusing largely on Tilikum, documentarian Gabriela Cowperthwaite begins the movie with footage of Tilikum’s capture off the coast of Iceland, and his harassment by other orcas at Sealand.
+Focusing largely on Tilikum, documentarian Gabriela Cowperthwaite begins the movie with footage of Tilikum’s capture off the coast of Iceland and his harassment by other orcas at Sealand.
 Cowperthwaite posits that Tilikum’s treatment by other orcas, as well as being held in captivity (particularly in small environments where he had little room to move around), contributed to his aggression, which ultimately led to the death of Brancheau.

 SeaWorld denied many of the claims made in the movie, but the damage was done.
 Attendance and revenue plummeted at SeaWorld parks, particularly in Orlando, where Tilikum had been held, according to Bloomberg.
 Cowperthwaite pinned that trend squarely on the aftermath from Blackfish.